Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

 ### Configuration for Android

+> [!NOTE]
-> **NOTE**: The device must support ARCore for `ARSceneView` to work on Android.
+> The device must support ARCore for `ARSceneView` to work on Android.
 Google maintains a [list of supported devices](https://developers.google.com/ar/discover/supported-devices).
 ARCore is a separate installable component delivered via Google Play.

 1. Ensure that `android.permission.CAMERA` and `android.permission.ACCESS_FINE_LOCATION` are specified in **AndroidManifest.xml**.
 2. Specify that ARCore is a required or optional component of the app in **AndroidManifest.xml**.
 This will cause Google Play to download ARCore alongside your app automatically.